Indonesia–Malaysia confrontation: Easing of tensions

+By the end of 1965, the conflict was at a stand still.
+The newly elected President of the Philippines, Ferdinand Marcos, was keen to ease tension and, to some extent, differed from his predecessor by not pursuing the North Sabah claim as fervently.
+In doing so, the new government planned to recognise the Federation of Malaysia.
+On February 5, it was announced that the Philippines would inform Indonesia a day in advance of its normalization of relations with Kuala Lumpur.
+Now truly isolated, Sukarno's denounced Marcos's actions in his speech, much to the surprise of Manila.
+Sukarno's speech triggered a renewed wave of pledges of support for confrontation, with youth and religious organizations denouncing Marcos's plan.

 On the night of 30 September 1965, an attempted coup took place in Jakarta.
 Six senior Indonesian military leaders were killed, while General Nasution narrowly escaped from his would-be captors.
 In the ensuing confusion, Sukarno agreed to allow Suharto to assume emergency command and control of Jakarta and the armed forces stationed there.
 Blame for the failed coup was attributed to the Indonesian Communist Party (PKI), and in the following weeks and months a campaign of imprisonment and lynching of PKI members and sympathisers broke out across Jakarta and Indonesia.
-With Suharto's grip on power in Jakarta and Indonesia delicately poised, the scale and intensity of Indonesia's campaign of infiltrations into Borneo began to ease.
+With Suharto's grip on power in Jakarta and Indonesia delicately poised, the scale and intensity of Indonesia's campaign of infiltrations into East Borneo began to ease.
 The train of events set off by the failed coup led to Suharto's gradual consolidation of power and marginalisation of Sukarno.
 At the same time, the anti-communist purge spread throughout Indonesia.
-Suharto's steady consolidation of power after 30 September events allowed him to form a new government and in March 1967 Suharto was able to form a new cabinet that excluded Sukarno.
+Suharto's steady consolidation of power after the events of 30 September allowed him to form a new government and in March 1967 Suharto was able to form a new cabinet that excluded Sukarno.